uPortal-Attic/uportal-app-framework/docs/upgrading.md

 At a glance notes for upgrading apps between major versions.

+## 19 to 20

+Frame 20 adopts `myuw-banner` v3 and relies upon myuw banner back-end v2, which changes the data model for banner messages to support learn more links and ARIA labels.
+Implementing apps not setting the banner URL and so not using the banner message feature are unaffected.
+Implementing apps using this feature will need to use a compatible banner message backend so that the frame recognizes the banner message data model.

 ## 18 to 19

 19 drops the "silent login" feature in favor of detecting when calls to the